KDE/cutehmi/tools/cutehmi_daemon/README.md

 - SIGTERM tells daemon to gracefully quit with exit code set to EXIT_SUCCESS (0 on almost all systems).
 - SIGINT tells daemon to gracefully quit, but exit code will be set to 128 + signal code.
 - SIGQUIT causes violent termination and exits via abort.
-- SIGHUP reloads the project as if daemon has been restarted.
+- SIGHUP attempts to reload the project as if daemon has been restarted.